abem93/JS-Advanced-Concepts-Study/README.md

  seem pretty straight forward just need pracice using it.

  Spread Operator
  - the '...'
 I have used this before and had some slight knowledge of how to use it but it explained better and howand why to use.
-It allows array items to be spread out into individual arguements for function calls.
+It allows array items to be spread out into individual arguements for function calls as well as arrays and objects.

+ Memoization
+ -caching the value of previous results, that way it makes the program more efficient.